We are so glad you’re here! Below are some frequently asked questions:

 Cascade Christian Schools is an independent, interdenominational Christian school system.
 Our founding churches are Sound Life Church of the Assemblies of God, Champions Centre, and Destiny Christian Center.
 Faculty and staff members and CCS families worship at a variety of Christian churches in our area.
 All staff members must be born-again Christians and actively participate in a local church.

-At the Frederickson Campus, a hot lunch program is provided as a satellite kitchen of the Bethel School District.
-Reduced lunch is not offered.
-Hot lunch is $4.00; milk is $.50.
+At the Frederickson Campus, a hot lunch program is provided as a satellite kitchen of the Bethel School District, and the price for each student is the same.
+Lunch at reduced fee is not offered.
+Hot lunch is $5.25; milk is $.75.

-We do not have a school nurse.
+The school has a district health coordinator (registered nurse) who reviews and manages general policies and practices that pertain to student health-related matters.
 The principal and office personnel handle minor health and first aid needs.
 All elementary staff members are required to be current on first aid training, CPR training, and the proper handling of blood-borne pathogens.
 For a major emergency, 9-1-1 would be called immediately.

 Our educational philosophy is to strive to meet the individual academic needs of each student.
 Classroom teachers strive to differentiate their instruction according to student needs.
 The Accelerated Reader Program is utilized to encourage children to continue to grow in their reading skills and to advance to their individual success level.
 Our Elementary Enrichments provide many other enriching opportunities for children before school and after school.

-Our entrance testing and interview process help our administrators determine whether we are able to serve an individual special needs student.
-We will accept any student that we feel we are properly equipped to serve well.
+Our entrance testing and interview process help our administrators determine whether we are able to serve and support the individual needs of students.
+We are open to enrolling any student with any additional support needs as long as we feel we are properly equipped to serve them well.

 No, we do not accept state assistance to pay for tuition.